 If you were looking for a fitness tracker that has built-in music storage or an option to listen to Spotify or podcasts, the Halo is not for you.

-Instead, Amazon’s Halo offers a very focussed fitness and lifestyle tracking device.
+Instead, Amazon’s Halo offers a very focused fitness and lifestyle tracking device.

-For those of you who are still on the fence, we think that there’s a lot of value for money in this offering from Amazon.
-You should definitely give it a try.
+For those of you who are still on the fence, we think there’s a lot of value for money in this offering from Amazon.
+You should give it a try.

 - Membership includes body composition, tone of voice analysis, sleep & activity tracking, and more...